 In Japan, it is known that a doctor's bill is so expensive even for people having public insurance, therefore for travellers to Japan, it is recommended you take out a traveler’s insurance policy.

-If your illness is not so serious, you can go directly to a drug store to get over-the-counter medicine, and then stayi in bed to care for yourself.
+If your illness is not so serious, you can go to a drug store and get over-the-counter medicine, then, stay in bed till the recovery.
 Pharmacies or Drug stores are called “Doraggu Sutoa” = Drug store in Japanese.
+To find Japanese phrases to use when buying medicine at a drug store, see eigo-samples.com.
 To find Japanese phrases to use when buying medicine at a drug store, see eigo-samples.com

 If you feel your illness is serious and need to go to a hospital immediately, you can search for hospitals in Tokyo on this web site.

-For medical emergencies, it is recommended to ask someone who speaks Japanese and call an ambulance (119).
-Hopefully, calling up an ambulance will be final choice as you might be taken to large hospital far from the place you stay.
+For medical emergencies, it is advisable to ask someone who speaks Japanese and call an ambulance (119).
+Hopefully, calling up an ambulance should be the final choice as you may be taken to a large hospital far from the place you stay.

 Public Health Insurance Systems in Japan